 You’ll find quad skates in low-top or high-top skate boots.
 Try one or two to find one that fits you and suits your preference.

 These skates are also best for indoor skating.

 Roller blades are the same as inline skates and can be used interchangeably.

 The skates consist of a series of wheels in a straight line running from the toes to the heels.

-Some have three wheels, others have four wheels, while others have five wheels.
+Some have three wheels, others have four wheels, and others have five.

 These skates are best for the outdoors, and there’s a wide variety of them, including; aggressive inline skates, inline hockey skates, inline speed skates, and fitness inline skates.